 The Aurora “basic goal” is to move datasets from a lab computer to a research group where it can be made available for the group members or others who need access to it.
 The management tasks is thus mainly to give the users the neccesery permissions for the operation.

 The primary interface for management is the entity tree view.
-This is found by logging into the Aurora web page and select “Manage entity tree” from the main menu.
+This is found by logging into the Aurora web page and select “Manage entity tree” from the dropdown menu in the top-right corner.
 The tasks is based on how NTNU currently has organized the structure, and may change if we manage to integrate Aurora with other systems and services, such as BookItLab (but, then this documentation will also change).

 The tree references is given like “/NTNU/[ORGFAC]/[ORGDEP]/Labs/TEM-Lab” where the “/” separates the different nodes.
 The leading “/” is short for ROOT/.
 The elements inside “[]” is placeholders for the relevant entity, such as Faculty, Department, NTNU etc.